 We are committed to promoting medical and social science to make transformative change for the best access for the best quality of life.
 We focus on the quality of life, combination prevention as well as established and new science for people living with or affected by HIV and associated infections and morbidities.

-We emphasise a patient/person-centred approach to addressing the HIV-related needs of all key and vulnerable populations.
+We emphasise a person-centred approach to addressing the HIV-related needs of all key and vulnerable populations.

 We participate at the European level in achieving the UN’s Sustainable Development Goals, including universal health coverage (UHC), as well as ending AIDS, viral hepatitis, and TB as public health threats by 2030.

-We are committed to promoting the GIPA (Greater Involvement of People living with HIV/AIDS) principle throughout our work:
+We are dedicated to promoting the GIPA (Greater Involvement of People living with HIV/AIDS) principle throughout our work.

 GIPA is a principle that aims to realize the rights and responsibilities of people living with HIV, including their right to self-determination and participation in decision-making processes that affect their lives.
 In these efforts, GIPA also aims to enhance the quality and effectiveness of the AIDS response.